AdobeDocs/adobeio-auth/postmanQuickStart.md

 The Postman call will generate a bearer token and automatically store it in the selected environment as `access_token`.

-As a next step, you can do a call to the Adobe IMS ```/profile``` endpoint.
+As a next step, you can do a call to the Adobe IMS `/profile` endpoint.
 This will provide you additional details of the Integration you created and have authenticated with.

 In my case, I can now successfully call the Adobe Cloud Platform - Data Services APIs.
 For example access the Data Catalog to get a list of registered datasets.
 (Note this is only available if your Organization is provisioned for the "Data Services" solution).

 If you are using this in combination with another Adobe Solution that is using Service-to-Service authentication, make sure that you have configured the right `meta_scope` for that solution.

 ## How it works
 So, what is going on behind the scenes?
-This Postman script is using a JavaScript based Crypto library (['jsrsasign'](http://kjur.github.io/jsrsasign/)) to use the "RS256" Encryption library.
+This Postman script is using a JavaScript based Crypto library ([`jsrsasign`](http://kjur.github.io/jsrsasign/)) to use the "RS256" Encryption library.
 Normally, this library runs in the context of a browser sandbox, but in this case, we want it to use in Postman.
 I used the method provide [here](https://github.com/kjur/jsrsasign/issues/199) to load it into Postman.
 This is done using a 'Tests' script which is executed after the call has been completed:

 ```
 postman.setGlobalVariable("jsrsasign-js", responseBody);
 ```

 Once the library is ready for use, it can be used in the actual JWT generation process.
-In a 'pre-request Script', the JavaScript library is loaded using the ```eval``` command
+In a 'pre-request Script', the JavaScript library is loaded using the `eval` command

 ```
 var navigator = {}; //fake a navigator object for the lib